Word Gems

 grownups don’t need leaders

 In many circles, leadership is exalted as high virtue.
-There’s something wrong with this.
+But there’s something wrong with this.
 Children need leaders, adults don’t, or shouldn't.
 Allow me to begin this short discussion with the conclusion of the matter.
 Here’s Elizabeth Fry from the afterlife commenting on the subject of leadership:

 there are no actual leaders here, as such